trustnote-org/trustnote-wallet/README.md

 * [GitHub Issues](https://github.com/trustnote/trustnote-wallet/issues)
   * Open an issue if you are having problems with this project
 * [Email Support](mailto:foundation@trustnote.org)

-## Credits

-The GUI is based on [Copay](https://github.com/bitpay/copay), the most beautiful and easy to use Bitcoin wallet.

 ## License